-We introduced our electives program which aims to connect young people with learning for the enjoyment of learning in areas of interest.
-Young people could select from a range of activities such as music, art, cooking, gardening, basketball, craft and surfing.
-Our first school mural was completed in conjunction with a local First Nations artist and is displayed proudly onsite.
+We continued to grow our electives program which aims to connect young people with learning for the enjoyment of learning in areas of interest.
+Young people could select from a broader more diverse range of activities such as music, art, photography, cooking, cycling, boxing, craft and surfing.